 Diabetic Retinopathy Diagnosis

-The first change to occur in the eye is the development of diabetic retinopathy.
-Diabetic retinopathy leads to changes in existing retinal blood vessels that cause hypoxia (lack of oxygen), which will lead to the formation of new blood vessels.
-These new blood vessels are weak and cannot supply an adequate amount of oxygen to the retinal tissue and thus lead to the many complications seen in these patients.
+Diabetic retinopathy leads to changes in existing retinal blood vessels that cause hypoxia (lack of oxygen), which leads to the formation of new blood vessels.
+These new blood vessels are weak and cannot supply an adequate amount of oxygen to the retinal tissue and, as a result, lead to many complications.

 Diabetic Retinopathy Treatment